Or download our app "Guided Lessons by Education.com" on your device's app store.

 Extra, Extra!
 Read All About It

-Students will be able to write opinion pieces that introduce the topic, state an opinion, supply a reason for the opinion, and provide closure.
+Students will be able to write opinion pieces that introduce the topic, state an opinion, supply a reason for the opinion, use linking words, and provide closure.

 - Call students together.
 Pass out copies of newspapers for students to look through.

 - Ask students about the different types of articles they see.
 Potential guiding questions include: What are some of the topics?
 Are they based on facts (things that can be proven) or opinions (personal beliefs)?

 - Once students have spent a few minutes looking, point out the editorial section.

 - Inform students that today they will be writing opinion pieces like an editorial for a class newspaper.

 - Explain to students that they first need to choose a topic to write about.